Growing To Give is a registered 501c3 non-profit that

 In a 20 x 5-foot bed having 100 square feet of surface soil, just 15 percent or 15 square feet is used to grow plants leaving 85 percent free to build a plant beneficial below soil ecosystem.
 Once the box is retrofitted with Crop Circle Gardens, the soil never needs to be turned, and weeding is virtually eliminated.

-A raised garden bed retrofitted with “drill-don’t-till” Crop Circle Garden uses 90% less water and 95% less fertilizer to grow plants of all types and varieties.
-This
+A raised garden bed retrofitted with a “drill-don’t-till” Crop Circle Garden uses 90% less water and 95% less fertilizer to grow plants of all types and varieties.

 Sponsor A Tomato Volcano